-Here are seven easy ways to find amazing Black-owned restaurants to support in your city.
+Here are seven easy ways to use your purchasing power for good.

 1. Download the app EatOkra

 EatOkra, an app co-founded by Anthony Edwards, Jr. and Janique Bradley, helps users easily find and get connected to Black-owned restaurants in dozens of American cities.
 According to EatOkra's website, the app's creation was inspired by ongoing discussions the founders conducted with business owners across the country.
 You can also order delivery or purchase condiments from other Black-owned businesses within EatOkra.
 The app has a 4.8-star rating in the Apple store.

 2. Follow hashtags like #Blackownedrestaurants

 Many people are heading to social media to share curated lists of Black-owned restaurants in several areas.

 People are also posting shareable spreadsheets of their favorite Black-owned restaurants.

 3. Try a Black-owned vegan restaurant

 Looking to incorporate more plant-based items into your diet?
 Black Vegans Today is a website dedicated to providing vegan and plant-based news, recipes, tips and information from Black chefs, journalists and other leaders in the food industry.
 Check out the website's list of 35 Black-owned vegan restaurants across the country.